usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * Subtype and lub were improved for corner cases with higher-order functions.
 * Several checker issues caused by colliding extended modules were resolved.
 * The checker now has an **incremental** mode which is much faster in an IDE context.
-* Type inference was strengtened by inheriting more information from the context.
+* Type inference was strengthened by inheriting more information from the context.
 * The checker already worked module-by-module, but now each module is represented by an _abstract interface_ consisting only of logical fully qualified names of declared items (also represented by `loc`).
 This enables "binary backward compatibility" where an existing binary (.tpl and/or .class file) from a library